-I had a wonderful tarantula named Birtha (she was German, haha), she was a Lasiodora parahybana or a Brazilian Salmon Pink Goliath Tarantula, and I raised her from a sling, this is her baby picture below:
+I had a wonderful tarantula named Birtha; she was a Lasiodora parahybana or a Brazilian Salmon Pink Goliath Tarantula.
+I paid $15 for Birtha from an online breeder and raised her from a sling.
+This is one of my first pictures of her:

 I didn’t realize what she meant to me; ever since I was five years old, I had some kind of animal; my first being a tarantula named Zebra.
 From 5 to 21 years old, I always had something.
 Birtha was the last connection I had from breaking that streak.
 I thought what I was doing was the best thing for my life, but now I realize, it indeed was one of the greatest mistakes I have ever made.
 I owned Birtha for about nine years.
 She was very precious to me; all that time we had together, what she meant and symbolized in my life.
 She was one of my significant species in my collection, and the tarantula I grew up with, and I just let her go.